TBS-EACPD/infobase/README.md

 2. Have an active `sh serve-loopback` process
 3. `npm run headless_test`
 Note: these are slow, have fairly basic coverage, and are run by CI after each push to GitHub, so running them locally is generally unnecessary.
 They don't tell you much more than that all of the main routes at least load without error.

-## TODOs

-Some TODO's not worth moving to issues right now:
-* move all global variables into a namespace
-* swap out core/stat.js for something a more standardized, there must be a JS library that calculates basic stats like avg, co-var, etc..
-* ditch the tableX naming syntax in favour of something more descriptive
-* add in ability for an amount to be NA (instead of the current standard of reading blanks/.'s from csv's as 0)
-* redo the formaters to make more sense.
-Currently 'big-int' refers to numbers which should be presented in the thousands while 'big-int-real' refers to numbers where no such adjustment happens. "compact" formatter automatically assume the amounts are in "$".
-Better to re-map to "big-int" being normal, "big-int-k" being rounded to a nearest thousand and then add a formatter for 'compact' and 'compact$' to indicate more systemically what will be produced.
-Consider doing this at the column level with sane defaults.
-* graphics should manage their own panel spans rather than the requesting function, currently ad-hoc adjustments are made which luckily always work but it's not systematic
-* get a boolean map in csv format loaded on start to declare which table/dept are available
-* periodically keep up with html/svg -> pdf/png tech for possible exports feature